multigres/site/blog/2025-10-20-generalized-consensus.md

 2. **[Setting the Requirements](/blog/generalized-consensus-part2)** - Log replication, durability requirements, and pluggable policies
 3. **Governing Rules** - The core rules every consensus system must follow
 4. **Fulfilling Requests** - How leaders process and durably commit requests
-5. **Before and After** - Finding a way to order events consistently
+5. **Ordering Decisions** - Finding a way to order events consistently
 6. **Revocation and Candidacy** - Satisfying the prerequisites for a leader change
 7. **Discovery and Propagation** - Finding and honoring previously committed decisions
 8. **Changing the Rules** - Changing the ruleset dynamically